 - a.
-For the prevention of contamination, the disposal operators should prepare effective protective clothing, gloves, or shoes to be used by their workers engaged in the works that may handle such objects exceeding one-tenth (4Bq/cm2) of the surface contamination limit. - b.
-The disposal operators should provide effective protective clothing, gloves, or shoes, which effectively prevent contamination, to their workers handling accident-derived waste who may be exposed to splashing or flying powder that comes from such waste. - c.
-The disposal operator should prepare dedicated work clothes to be used by workers engaged in the works at accident-derived waste handling facilities. - d.
-The effective protective clothing, gloves, or shoes should include those corresponding to the categories below for works and radioactivity concentrations of accident-derived waste, or the equivalent or better.
+For the prevention of contamination, disposal operators should prepare effective protective clothing, gloves, or shoes to be used by their workers engaged in work that may involve handling such objects exceeding one-tenth (4 Bq/cm2) of the surface contamination limit. - b.
+Disposal operators should provide effective protective clothing, gloves, or shoes, which effectively prevent contamination, to their workers handling accident-derived waste who may be exposed to splashing or flying powder from such waste. - c.
+Disposal operator should prepare dedicated work clothes to be used by workers engaged in the work at accident-derived waste handling facilities.

+d.
+The effective protective clothing, gloves, or shoes should include those corresponding to the categories below for work and radioactivity concentrations of accident-derived waste, or the equivalent or better.